stolostron/multicloud-operators-subscription/docs/metrics.md

 | propagation_successful_time | Histogram of successful propagation latency | *subscription_namespace*<br/>*subscription_name* |
 | propagation_failed_time     | Histogram of failed propagation latency     | *subscription_namespace*<br/>*subscription_name* |

-> Note, for standalone deployments, no propagation occurs, therefore the *propagation_x_time* metrics will NOT be observed.

 ## Managed Cluster Custom Metrics

 The following metrics can be scrapped from *Managed Clusters*: